 - 1. Custom Security is always programmed in the Master file. - Security-only programming must be performed only on erased or new devices.
 If performed on a device with fabric programmed, the fabric will be disabled after performing security-only programming.
-You must reprogram the fabric to re-enable it. - Depending on the Permanent Locks configured in the Configure Permanent Locks for Production tool, some of the bitstream components for Master file are selected by default and are unavailable for users to change. - File encrypted with UEK1 to program at untrusted facility or for Broadcast field update Click to include: - Fabric/sNVM. - Bypass Back Level protection for Recovery/Golden bitstream (this option is available only if Back Level protection is enabled in the Configure Security tool and SPI file format is selected). - Include Plaintext Pass Keys. - File encrypted with UEK2 to program at untrusted facility or for Broadcast field update Click to include: - Fabric/sNVM. - Bypass Back Level protection for Recovery/Golden bitstream (this option is available only if Back Level protection is enabled in the Configure Security tool and SPI file format is selected). - Include Plaintext Pass Keys.
+You must reprogram the fabric to re-enable it. - 3.
+Depending on the Permanent Locks configured in the Configure Permanent Locks for Production tool, some of the bitstream components for Master file are selected by default and are unavailable for users to change. - 3.1.
+File encrypted with UEK1 to program at untrusted facility or for Broadcast field update Click to include: - Fabric/sNVM. - Bypass Back Level protection for Recovery/Golden bitstream (For master files, this option is available only if Back Level protection is enabled in the Configure Security tool and SPI file format is selected.
+By default, Back Level bypass is "on" for master file.
+For update files, this option is available if Back Level protection is enabled in Configure Security Tool, SPI file format is selected and Fabric is selected.
+By default, Back Level bypass is "off" for update files). - Include Plaintext Pass Keys is available if UPK1 is not permanently locked and the Update Policy Fabric /sNVM or eNVM (available in PolarFireSoC only) is passcode protected or any of program, authenticate or verify action is locked. - 3.2.
+File encrypted with UEK2 to program at untrusted facility or for Broadcast field update Click to include: